-When designing HVAC systems, most engineers would much prefer to design it right from the start than to fix problems down the road.
-However, when a building has been standing in place for a hundred years or longer, such as a church, the methodology for revamping the heating system and ensuring the comfort of patrons has to be more carefully considered for a number of reasons.
+When a building has been standing in place for a hundred years or longer, such as a church, the methodology for revamping the heating system and ensuring the comfort of patrons has to be more carefully considered for a number of reasons.

 Older church buildings can have poor insulation levels and leaky envelopes due to age.
 Building materials today are generally better insulators than materials of the past – usually simple brick, stone, earth, and timber — but even relatively modern materials will lose their ability to insulate over time.
 As materials contract and expand, gaps form in the envelope of the building.
 Since most church restorations use similar materials to the ones used originally, old buildings will regularly be at war with leaky envelopes.